MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 ### Warehouse operation categories

 You can analyze universal compute capacity usage by workload category, across the tenant.
-Usage is tracked by total Capacity Unit Seconds (CU(s)).
+Usage is tracked by total Capacity Unit Seconds (CUs).
 The table displayed shows aggregated usage across the last 14 days.

 Both the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] and [!INCLUDE [fabric-se](includes/fabric-se.md)] rollup under **Warehouse** in the Metrics app, as they both use SQL compute.
 The operation categories seen in this view are: